 So, essentially according to the available research, if you are induced at 41 weeks your baby is less likely to die during, or soon after birth.
 However, the chance of your baby dying is small either way – less than 1%… or 30 out of every 10,000 for those waiting vs 3:10,000 for those induced.
 In order to prevent one death 410 women need to be induced.

 Reviews can only be as good as the research they review and there are some concerns about the quality of the research.
 The World Health Organization recommends induction after 41 weeks based on this review but acknowledges the evidence is “low-quality evidence.
 Weak recommendation”.
-Sara Wickham discusses the flaws in the research on a free MIDIRs podcast you can download here.
-And you can find further critical analysis of the data here.
+You can find further critical analysis of the data here.

 One of the main problems with quantitative research is that it rarely answers the question ‘why’, and rather focuses on ‘what’ (happens).
 It also takes a general perspective rather than the risk for an individual woman in a particular situation.